 “My music journey has crossed many paths.
 My early music led me to big stages and arenas full of people and later I have found myself on different stages not just the larger ones but this time inside prisons, schools and colleges.
 That transition is powerful as an artist and such experiences pour out of my heart and into new music.
 It’s opened up new visions inside, and I am thrilled at people’s reactions to it.
 Any time you find your music meeting new audiences where it wouldn’t normally be found is inspiring for me, good things can happen.
 I have come to believe that music matters so much that it’s intrinsic to a higher quality of life and that songs that hold truth can literally change lives!
 I don’t know what’s coming as I journey on but I know who does and want to share that as much as I can.
 I think it’s where most musicians live.

 I recently visited a large Prison in Northern Ireland, Mughaberry.
 It’s the highest security prison in Europe, and I had shared about my music journey and performed tracks to a full room of prisoners and wardens.
-As I said, music is powerful in meeting lives at difficult places and can be a light in their darknesses to new shores.
+As I said, music is powerful in meeting lives at difficult places and Christ is a light in their darknesses to new shores.
 When I returned home from the trip, I spent some time writing and then crashed asleep.
 I had a dream come to me about a book.
 I woke up and thought, ‘well I don’t know what that’s about.’
 I left it to settle a while but found it just wouldn’t leave me be.
 The result today is a collection of short narratives, what I call ‘song narratives,’ and a small book called Pearls of Great Price.
 I collated stories from mostly women that I had met along my music journeys and wrote some of my own.
 Each story has something uniquely powerful in it, just like music.., it’s melody.
 I have shared some of them over time and watched how they brought something of hope or peace to other’s lives and decided to publish the result and throw it out there into the Universe!
 I am hoping it can learn to walk by itself and make a difference.
 We’ll see!
 It’s coming soon.”